William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

-Right: St Michael & All Angels - date unknown.
+Right: the church of St Michael & All Angels - date unknown.

-Thanks to King Edward VI Five Ways School Local History Digital Archive with whose kind permission this image is reproduced.
+Thanks to King Edward VI Five Ways School Local History Digital Archive with whose permission this image is reproduced.
 All Rights Reserved.
-See Acknowledgements for a direct link to their website.

 That school had started life as a Sunday school in 1840, becoming Bartley Green Church of England day school in 1844.
 Here some fifty pupils were taught by one untrained mistress.
 Children were prepared here to go on to Northfield Charity School which had been established in 1758.
 The school was rebuilt and enlarged in 1871 with accommodation for 165 children.
 In 1884 the infants moved to a new school with room for a hundred children in Field Lane north of St Michael's Church.
 The school was reorganised for juniors and infants only in 1931, for infants only in 1951, and the building was closed 1954 when the new St Michael's Church of England Primary School opened in Nantmel Grove.

 The Church of St Michael & All Angels was consecrated in 1840, a small building in gothic style.
 It was enlarged in 1876 but did not become a become a parish church until 1956.
 After standing empty for a number of years, the church was demolished in 1968.
 The new church, its design based on a pyramid, was opened in 1964 in Romsley Road at the corner of Field Lane.